 When is the FAFSA deadline?

 The FAFSA opens up October 1, 2017 and the deadline for submission is June 30, 2018.
 If you are mailing it, it is best to mail it several weeks prior to the deadline, if not sooner.
-It is recommended that you apply as soon as possible to ensure that your financial aid package is ready to go once classes start.
+We recommended applying as soon as possible to ensure your financial aid package is ready once classes start.
 You should also check with your intended university to see about private and local financial aid.
 The financial aid office will have information about need-based and competitive grants and scholarships but they usually have strict deadlines so check early.
 You can learn more about the FAFSA here.
 Fill out your FAFSA on October 1 and contact your intended colleges right away to find out about your school’s grants and local scholarships.

 If you would like more information on college admissions you can visit our site here.